Famotidine reduces the amount of acid produced by your stomach.

 Any side-effects are usually mild and do not last long.

 |Used for||Treatment of conditions caused by too much acid being produced in the stomach|

 Famotidine belongs to a group of medicines that reduce the amount of acid produced by the cells in the lining of the stomach.
 They are called 'histamine H2-receptor antagonists', but are commonly also called H2 blockers.

 Famotidine can be helpful in the treatment of conditions caused by too much acid being produced in the stomach.
-These conditions include stomach ulcers (gastric ulcers), ulcers of the upper part of the intestine (duodenal ulcers), acid reflux or heartburn (gastro-oesophageal reflux disease), and indigestion.
+These conditions include stomach ulcers (gastric ulcers), ulcers of the upper part of the intestine (duodenal ulcers), acid reflux or heartburn (gastro-oesophageal reflux disease).
 Although famotidine can be helpful in the treatment of these conditions, in practice other medicines are usually tried first.

 Acid is produced naturally in your stomach to help to digest food.
 Excessive amounts of acid can irritate the lining of your stomach, causing inflammation, ulcers and other conditions.
 Famotidine works by reducing the amount of acid produced by your stomach.
 This helps to relieve symptoms and assist the healing process where damage has already occurred.